rooftopcellist/chatbot-template/README.md

 You can modify the settings in `config.py`:

-- `DOCS_DIR`: Path to the directory containing Markdown files
+- `DOCS_DIR`: Path to the directory containing document files
 - `INDEX_PERSIST_DIR`: Directory to store the persistent index
 - `SYSTEM_PROMPT_PATH`: Path to the system prompt file
 - `CHUNK_SIZE`: Size of text chunks for embedding